-8.4.5. not advise a customer to replace or cancel an insurance contract unless it is in the best or stated interests of the customer.

-9. Long Term Pure Protection Products
+- 8.4.4.8.4.5. not advise a customer to replace or cancel an insurance contract unless it is in the best or stated interests of the customer.
+[6.1.7.]; and - 8.4.5. take into account the knowledge of the customer when deciding what to explain.
+In the absence of any judgement being made, the customer should be considered a layman for insurance purposes.
+Relevant guidance is available under section 7.3.. - 9.
+Long Term Pure Protection Products - 9.1.

-9.1.
 Additional Requirements